O1ahmad/ansible-role-elasticsearch/README.md

 #### Launch

 Running the `elasticsearch` search and analytics service along with its API server is accomplished utilizing the [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service management tool for both *package* and *archive* installations.
-Launched as background processes or daemons subject to the configuration and execution potential provided by the underlying management framework, launch of `elsaticsearch` can be set to adhere to system administrative policies right for your environment and organization.
+Launched as background processes or daemons subject to the configuration and execution potential provided by the underlying management framework, launch of `elasticsearch` can be set to adhere to system administrative policies right for your environment and organization.

 _The following variables can be customized to manage the service's **systemd** service unit definition and execution profile/policy:_